Oh, Christmas tree. How lovely are your branches. And how lovely, too, is your ability to raise money to fund Scouting adventures.

 While that last sentence lacks the lyricism of the original carol, its words are no less accurate.

-Many Boy Scout troops and Venturing crews find a fundraising fortune in selling Christmas trees.
+Many Scouts BSA troops and Venturing crews find a fundraising fortune in selling Christmas trees.
 While families get a quality live tree for their living rooms, Scout units get valuable funds to pay for their Scouting year.

 How do you maximize both funds and fun when selling trees?
 I asked Scouting magazine’s Facebook family for some tips.